 The Road to Competition

-BEFORE COMPETITION, THE OSU TEAM completed a full CAD model of the race car, advanced engineering analysis and testing, part manufacturing, vendor relations, and finance.
+Before the competition, the OSU team completed a full CAD model of the race car, advanced engineering analysis and testing, part manufacturing, vendor relations, and finance.